 How Cases are Referred to Us

-Details of cases referred to the Standards Commission by the Commissioner for Ethical Standards in Public Life in Scotland (CESPLS) can be found under Our Cases on the left hand side menu or by clicking here.
+Details of cases referred to the Standards Commission by the ESC can be found under 'Cases - Referral Decisions' on the left hand side menu or the Cases page of this website.

 Decision on Referral

 When a report from the ESC is received, the Standards Commission will decide, under Section 16 of the 2000 Act to:

 - direct the ESC to carry out further investigations